|

 formula for breeding success.
 In fact, it

-yearlings this year will win the Kentucky Derby.
-Thus, my
+yearlings born a year will win the Kentucky Derby.
+Thus, the

-objective is to find an affordable combination of a successful sire and
+logical objective should be to find an affordable combination of a

 a successful dam.
-(It stands to reason that, if you mate a dud sire to
+It stands to reason that, if you mate a dud sire

 a dud dam, then the odds are you’re going to get a dud as